mszeu/PayShieldPressureTest/README.md

 **--randgen** Generate a random value 8 bytes long using **N0** command.

 **--b2** Echo received data, specified through the **--echo** parameter, back to the user.

+**--ecc** Generate an ECC public/private key pair using the Elliptic Curve algorithm curve NIST P-521.
+Depending on the firmware version the functionality may require a license and/or a firmware update

 ### Optional parameters